decodableco/examples/druid/README.md

-# Osquery logs to Apache Druid
+# COVID 19 Stats to Apache Druid

-This example uses the output of stream in the [osquery example](../osquery/).
-We send this stream to Kafka to be consumed by Apache Pinot.
+This example sends covid 19 data to Decodable using it's REST API.
+The data is then cleansed using Decodable SQL and send the data to a Kafka sink.
+You must have Kafka available.
+This one uses Confluent cloud as its Kafka.
+You must also have an Apache Druid running.
+Follow the install instructions for Druid [here](https://druid.apache.org/docs/latest/tutorials/index.html).

 ```mermaid
 flowchart TD;